mirage/mirage-decks/slides/nsdi2015/content.md

 A toolstack to launch unikernels on-demand with low latency:

 + __Performance improvements__ to Xen's boot process & toolstack
-  - *Are VMs fundamantally too slow for real-time launch?*
+  - *Are VMs fundamentally too slow for real-time launch?*
   - *Currently: 3-4s to boot a Linux VM on ARM*
 + __Conduit__, shared-memory communication between unikernels
   - *Low-latency toolstack communications*